Velletri Sarcophagus: Content

 The Back Long View features a frieze in the main register of the 'Labours of Hercules'.
 The left end presents Hercules (separated by a column) and the Erymanthian Boar with Eurystheus and his pot.
 Next, Hercules is found in combat with the Cyreneian Stag; the form they are presented in is reminiscent of depictions of Mithras slaying the bull Tauroctony.
 This face is highly eroded, but it is presumed that Hercules is seen walking away from the viewer while holding a (better preserved) lion's skin.
 The next scene shows the Amazonian queen Hippolyta being dragged across the floor by Hercules to obtain her golden girdle.
 The next scene is thought to be of Hercules cleaning the Augean Stables.
 Another eroded scene displays Hercules taking the Cretan Bull by the horns.
 Finally the register's narratives end with the hero with the horses of Diomedes.
 Hercules stands faceless (because of erosion) in front of two jumping horses, trying to control them.
-The lower register is relaxed, as two women pick fruit from a tree to the left.
-To the right of them kneels Sisyphus as if he is a Telamon himself.
-In the center rows Charon's boat, taking the deceased to his new life in the underworld.
+The lower register shows to the left two women pick fruit from a tree.
+The rest of the register shows scenes from the underworld.
+To the right of them two women, separate by a kneeling Atlas, is Sisyphus holding a boulder.
+In the center rows Charon's boat.
+To the right of Charon is Tantalus, represented as a naked figure standing up to his knees in water.
+He appears to be raising his hands to his mouth as if to attempt to drink.
 On the far end stands three Danaides, daughters of Danaus, holding pitchers and standing around a cauldron, as they are commonly depicted.
-Their significance is not known.

 The Right Side View with broken roof exhibits the same relief as expected.
 At the left in the main register are Hercules and the lion, where his arm seems to thrust into the lions mouth.
 In the center are two unknown men, one older and one younger, in his prime.
 According to the scholars Lawrence and Baroccinni, who closely studied the sarcophagus, they may be the Deceased and the Ancestor.
 The right end shows Hercules and the (Medusa-esque) Hydra, where the hero has grabbed the creature and is about to take it out as he swings his club over his head.
 On the bottom kneels the Telamon figures with a procession of sacrifice, where two bulls are led and men wear traditional clothing, one with an ax.